-The main purpose of this Water Operations Report is to provide stakeholders with information on how Snowy Hydro performed in the 2007-08 Water Year in meeting the obligations imposed on it by the Snowy Water Licence.
+The main purpose of this Water Operations Report is to provide the company's stakeholders and the people of the local communities associated with the Snowy Scheme with information on how Snowy Hydro performed in the 2008-09 Water Year in meeting the obligations imposed on it by the Snowy Water Licence.
 Those obligations essentially relate to:

-- targeting releases to the River Murray and Murrumbidgee River catchments, the annual volumes of which are determined according to formulae set out in the Snowy Water Licence; - (2) targeting releases from Jindabyne Dam into the Snowy River for environmental purposes ("Snowy River Increased Flows"); and - (3) facilitating potential additional natural flows over nominated Snowy Scheme aqueducts and targeting releases from Tantangara Dam, both for environmental purposes ("Snowy Montane Rivers Increased Flows").
+- targeting water releases to the River Murray and Murrumbidgee River catchments, the annual volumes of which are determined according to formulae set out in the Snowy Water Licence; - (2) targeting water releases from Jindabyne Dam into the Snowy River for environmental purposes ("Snowy River Increased Flows"); and - (3) facilitating potential additional natural flows over nominated Snowy Scheme aqueducts and targeting releases from Tantangara Dam, both for environmental purposes ("Snowy Montane Rivers Increased Flows").